A few simple precautions can help you avoid getting sick with an infectious disease

-Ticks are widespread and can transmit a variety of diseases, including tick-borne encephalitis and Lyme disease.
+Ticks are widespread and can transmit a variety of diseases, including Lyme disease and many others.
 They live in grassy and brushy areas and are most prevalent during wet seasons.
 A common hiding place is in wet leaves.
 They often infest animals, including field mice and deer.
 And they may be transported into your home by your pets.

 The following can help prevent infections from bug bites:

 - Use insect repellents approved by the Environmental Protection Agency, including those containing DEET, picaridin, or oil of lemon eucalyptus.
 If mosquitoes are biting you, reapply the repellent.